cadesalaberry/minerva/README.md

 ## Contribute

 To contribute do not hesitate to send me pull requests !
-However when doing so, make sure you don't modify too much code, or the request would not be clear.
+However when doing so, make sure you modify the less code possible, or the request would not be clear.

 ## Future